Muennighoff/BERTSentimentTW/README.md

 # BERTSentimentTW
-Using BERT to classify sentiments of Tweets form Twitter
+Using BERT to classify sentiments of Tweets from Twitter

 Simple notebook using the BERTSequenceClassifier provided by hugging face, following a coursera tutorial.